muesli4/tiny-hifi/README.md

 You can find the installed packages, scripts and configuration files in the [system directory](https://github.com/muesli4/tiny-hifi/tree/master/system).

+# Case

+The case is made from acrylic glas.
+The sides are 5mm, the bottom and top 8mm and the front 3mm thick.
+The front is made from blue UV-active acrylic glas.
+Almost all parts are connected with screws.
+For that purpose I tapped a thread into it.
+Only the front piece is glued to two parts.

+I finished the sides with a chisel.
+The edges are smoothed with a chisel as well at a 45° angle.

+It was a lot harder than it looks.
+Especially the precision to make everything fit is hard to achieve without the right tools. *Also a little hint if you're planning to cut acrylic glas: The buzz saw might shatter your edges.
+Always use several layers of adhesive tape on both sides of it!*

 # Open tasks

 * Rubber feet
 * Back-cover and air vent holes
 * Add more features to the GUI
+* Smooth out front piece at the top

 # Contact